Posts Tagged ‘Evan Iliadis Philippines’

 May 1993.
 My D-Day in the Philippines.
 My Big Fat Philippi

-Then, to the domestic airport in Manila, long, long wait in the airport, only one flight every other day at that time to Bohol, in old planes, scary, I thought they were taken out of service anywhere else in the world and dumped to the Philippines.
+Then, to the domestic airport in Manila, long, long wait in the airport, only one flight every other day at that time to Bohol, in old planes, scary; I thought they were taken out of service anywhere else in the world and dumped to the Philippines.
 Let’s pray and say goodbye to our loved ones, just in case… (Things have changed since.
-Now 4 flights a day, mostly nice new Airbus, new airport)
+Now 4 flights a day, primarily nice new Airbus, new airport)

 Welcome to Tagbilaran, Bohol, Philippines.
 My Big Fat Philippines Wedding